jsd4026/tableland-partners-copilot-grok/docs/Guide.md

-TABLELAND COPILOT GUIDE — VERSION 7.1-GROK
+TABLELAND COPILOT GUIDE — VERSION 7.2-GROK

-Last Updated 2026-04-23 (revision a) | This is the Grok-native fork of the Tableland Copilot Guide, designed for Grok 4.3 and newer on SuperGrok Heavy.
+Last Updated 2026-04-23 (revision b) | This is the Grok-native fork of the Tableland Copilot Guide, designed for Grok 4.3 and newer on SuperGrok Heavy.
 Parallel version 6.4 exists for Claude; this file replaces all Claude-specific references with Grok equivalents.

+CHANGELOG v7.1 → v7.2 (revision b):
+• Setup Mode and Operational Mode mirrors synced to the compressed v1.1 and v1.2 standalone files (respectively).
+Both embedded blocks now carry an explicit MIRROR NOTICE naming the standalone file as the source of truth.
+• Operational Mode mirror now includes the restored PRICING GUARDRAIL and COPILOT DELIVERY SYSTEM principles, fixed model-name bugs, and the restored 4th fallback in Guide Retrieval.
+• Setup Mode mirror now includes the restored RESPONSE STYLE (CRITICAL) block and /mnt/user-data/outputs/ save-path requirement.
+• Both mirrors compressed to match the Grok 12,000-char Custom Instructions limit (substance preserved).

 CHANGELOG v7.0 → v7.1 (revision a):
 • Terminology split applied: "Workspace" is used in Grok's internal rules (what Grok reads/does); "Project" is used in everything Grok says to the member (UI-visible text).
 Grok internally calls these containers Workspaces, but members see "Projects" in the sidebar — the Copilot must match what the member sees.